synapsecns/sanguine/docs/bridge/docs/03-RFQ/08-CanonicalRelayer/index.md

 ---
-sidebar_position: 0
-sidebar_label: Relayer
+sidebar_label: Canonical Relayer
 ---

-# RFQ Relayer
+# Canonical RFQ Relayer

 :::note

-Relayers must be whitelisted in order to fulfill bridge requests.
+Relaying itself is permissionless as of FastBridgeV2 - but other supporting functions of this Relayer (Quoting, Proving) are permissioned.

+Contact us if you wish to participate in these permissioned functions.

 :::

-A Go application which coordinates on-chain events and stored message states to relay user funds.
-Relayers are easily observable.

-The canonical RFQ Relayer handles **three event loops**: quoting routes, approving relays, and rebalancing funds.
+The Canonical RFQ Relayer is the official relayer built and operated by Synapse which performs all necessary automated functions that are necessary for a Relayer.

+These functions include:

+- Quoting
+- Relaying
+- Proving
+- Claiming
+- Rebalancing

+## Stack

+The canonical RFQ Relayer is primarily built in Go with a MySQL backend.
+It also utilizes other tools and services built by Synapse, such as the [Submitter](/docs/Services/Submitter).

-## Quote
+## Quoting

-Continuously track and update route quotes based on changes to available and in-flight balances via [API](API).
-The quote should update each time the available balance or other parameters change.
+Continuously track and update route quotes via the [Quoter API](/docs/Routers/RFQ/Quoter%20API/) based on changes to balances, prices, and fees.

 | Param   | Description
 |---------|-